US home prices rose 11.9% in February, fastest since 2014

 WASHINGTON -- U.S. home prices rose in February at the fastest pace in nearly seven years as strong demand for housing collided with a tight supply of homes on the market.

 Demand for housing has surged during the pandemic.
-Americans fortunate enough to work from home, have sought more space or a different location.
+Americans fortunate enough to work from home, seeking more space or a different location.
 Low mortgage rates are also encouraging buyers: The average 30-year fixed, home loan rate fell last week below 3% for the first time in two months.

 Yet so many have been reluctant to put their homes on the market during the pandemic for safety reasons it has strained the supply of homes for sale even further.